Near Christmas in Orange County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Settlements & Settlers • Wars, US Indian.
 A significant historical year for this entry is 1835.

 Location.
 28° 33.724′ N, 81° 1.307′ W. Marker is near Christmas, Florida, in Orange County.
-Marker can be reached from North Fort Christmas Road (State Road 420) 1.8 miles north of East Colonial Drive (State Road 50).
+It can be reached from North Fort Christmas Road (State Road 420) 1.8 miles north of East Colonial Drive (State Road 50).
 The marker is located in the Fort Christmas Historical Park (1300 North Fort Christmas Road), adjacent to the parking area at the entrance to the Fort Christmas replica.
 Touch for map.
 Marker is at or near this postal address: 1300 North Fort Christmas Road, Christmas FL 32709, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Seminole Indian Wars in Florida (a few steps from this marker); Blockhouse (a few steps from this marker); Yates House (within shouting distance of this marker); Brown House (within shouting distance of this marker); Powder Magazine (within shouting distance of this marker); Storehouse (within shouting distance of this marker); Fort Christmas Picnic Pavilion
+At least 8 other markers are within walking distance of this marker: The Seminole Indian Wars in Florida (a few steps from this marker); Blockhouse (a few steps from this marker); Yates House (within shouting distance of this marker); Brown House (within shouting distance of this marker); Powder Magazine (within shouting distance of this marker); Storehouse (within shouting distance of this marker); Fort Christmas Picnic Pavilion

 (within shouting distance of this marker); Dugout Canoe (within shouting distance of this marker).
 Touch for a list and map of all markers in Christmas.